Oral Cancer Exam

 How, When, and Where Do I Get Checked for Oral Cancer?

 Without a doubt, the best time and place to get an oral cancer exam is at your routine dental check up and cleaning appointment.
 It only takes a couple of minutes.
-Your dentist will depress your tongue and look as far down your throat as possible, checking the walls of your throat, the tonsilar areas, and the back portion of your tongue for any suspicious lesions.
+Your dentist will depress your tongue and look as far down your throat as possible, checking the walls of your throat, the tonsil areas on the sides of your throat, and also the back portion of your tongue for any suspicious lesions.
+The tonsils are carefully and examined visually for any abnormality.
 Texture, color, or any swollen areas are noticed.

 The underside of your tongue, the floor of your mouth, the cheeks, lips, and hard and soft palates are also examined.
 The underside of the jaw, all areas of the neck, the temporo-mandibular joint, and the thyroid gland on the front of your neck are also carefully palpated, or examined by touch.